sisl/ExpFamilyPCA.jl/paper.md

 # Summary

-Exponential family principal component analysis (EPCA) [@EPCA] is an extension of the traditional principal component analysis (PCA) [@PCA] technique designed for dimensionality reduction.
-Unlike PCA, which minimizes a squared loss function suited for real-valued data, EPCA uses a loss function based on the exponential family of distributions.
+Principal component analysis (PCA) [@PCA] is a popular and well-studied technique for compression.
+One interpretation of PCA views it as a denoising procedure to recover the original low-dimensional projection from a high-dimensionally sample with Gaussian noise.
+Exponential family PCA (EPCA) [@EPCA] is an extension of PCA that accomodates noise drawn from any exponential family distribution.
 This approach is more appropriate for data that is not real-valued, such as binary and integer data.
 EPCA with Poisson loss can also effeciently represent probability distributions, making it useful for solving real-world sequential decision making problems through belief compression [@Roy].
 Overall, this makes EPCA more effective for data representation and dimensionality reduction, particularly in machine learning and statistical modeling applications involving non-Gaussian data.

 # Statement of Need